StephanKraemer/FIB-SEM/README.md

   overview of currently used processes can be conveniently seen using the 'GoTo' button in the Matlab editor.
 - As a result, each Matlab script represents *one particular linear workflow* of image processing tasks.
 The entire analysis is compactly captured in one script file.
 - A list of processes is stored in a big [template file](https://github.com/StephanKraemer/FIB-SEM/blob/main/SerialDataAlignTemplate_All.m).
   A new script is built by copying the corresponding template sections.
-Template scripts are provided asstarting points.
+  [Template scripts](https://github.com/StephanKraemer/FIB-SEM/blob/main/Templates%20-%20Crossbeam/SerialDataAlign_Session1.m) are provided as starting points.
 - Sections themselves are built following a strict structure.
 They begin with user input data, followed by definition of parameters and code for the given process, and finish saving results into a data structure.
 - A *template section* is provided with instructions for the user which allows to add new processes while maintaining the overall structure of the script.